Holland-on-Sea

-There is a public library, four churches, St Bartholomew’s Church (Church of England), All Souls Catholic Church, Holland Methodist and a Baptist church.
-The village has several independent shops, a village hall, a primary school, one main hotel (The Kings Cliff Hotel), plus a number of guest houses and pubs.
-It has several beaches with facilities for bathing and boating.
+Holland-on-Sea has a public library, four churches, several shops, a village hall, a primary school, one main hotel and a number of guest houses and pubs.
+It has beaches with facilities for bathing and boating.
 There are two Sites of Special Scientific Interest, Holland Haven Marshes, part of which is Holland Haven Country Park, and Holland-on-Sea Cliff.